 Do you run a blog in WordPress?
 If yes, then, of course, you hope to get as many subscribers as possible.
-Once you’ve collected subscribers, it would be great to notify them on new content publishing and keep them updated.
-Keeping your readers up to date is great because it allows them to receive current news instantly after being published on your web-page.
+Once you’ve collected subscribers, it would be great to notify them of new content publishing and keep them updated.
+Keeping your readers up to date is great because it allows them to receive current news instantly after being published on your web page.

 So how to enable web push notifications in WordPress?

-For my purpose, I will use OneSignal free service which allows to easily set up such type of messages on any WP website.
+For my purpose, I will use OneSignal free service which allows to easily set up such types of messages on any WP website.

-First of all, you need to register or login into your account at OneSignal to start using it for your purpose.
-The service allows to log in through different resources including Facebook, Github and Google.
+First of all, you need to register or log in to your account at OneSignal to start using it for your purpose.
+The service allows you to log in through different resources including Facebook, Github, and Google.

 When you are signed in, you will see the welcoming message, so you can click the next button to go further and read a step-by-step guide on what to do with the service and how to use it.